 Come visit our new community gallery to see local artists’ work.
 The front lobby of our offices at 42 Severance Green in Colchester have been converted to a free art space, where new local art will be exhibited monthly.
 Stop by Monday through Friday 9 a.m.-5 p.m.
 Or view the online gallery below!

-Column-Inch Collection Artist for the month of May
+Column-Inch Collection artist for the month of June

 By Elsie Lynn Parini

 Susan Norton, 37, of Essex, says her art is primarily about color.
 The Essex High School and Savannah College of Art and Design graduate typically uses watercolor and ink when she is on assignment, however, recently she has been spending her time making sculpture with paper, assemblage and fabric.
 “I also do work in digital formats, collage and occasionally acrylic,” she said.

 Norton creates her work for a simple reason — “it makes me feel great,” she said in an interview.

 “Expressing oneself is a standard definition of the pursuit of self-actualization,” she explained.
 “I find that everyone has their ways of doing this, from woodworking to creating beautiful meals to cultivating a garden.
 Creativity is absolutely vital to anyone’s health and happiness.

 “Myself, I always found that I achieved a deep level of concentration and pleasure whenever I worked on my skills of visual communication.
 There have always been a lot of people around supporting me by supplying me with resources and encouragement, and I am still very motivated to work out compositions and images, solve visual puzzles.”

 Norton achieves this with her use of color.

 “Composition in eye-grabbing illustration is important and frequently based on color,” she explained.
 “Watercolor is very luminous and has its own way of moving on the paper – there are also many interesting things that can be done to create interesting and unusual textures beyond simply the effect of the paint interacting with the paper.